FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/ecosystem-explorer/banshee-music.md

   description: Banshee Music is a live-performance ticket marketplace on Moonbeam.
 ---

+Banshee is a music NFT marketplace for live performance tickets and music airdrops.

-Banshee utilizes Pinata and Lighthouse to deliver music to fans.
-Audio and video content are held inside a IPFS files from those (Pinata and Lighthouse) and sent to fans.
+Banshee utilizes Pinata and Lighthouse to distribute music to fans.
+Audio and video content are stored in IPFS files from Pinata and Lighthouse, then delivered to fans.